 The Audit Committee approves KPMG's and its affiliates audit and non-audit services in advance as required under Sarbanes-Oxley and SEC rules.
 Before the commencement of each fiscal year, the Audit Committee appoints the independent auditor to perform audit services that we expect to be performed for the fiscal year and appoints the auditor to perform audit-related, tax and other permitted non-audit services.
 In addition, our Audit Committee approves the terms of the engagement letter to be entered into by us with the independent auditor.
 The Audit Committee has also delegated to its chairman the authority, from time to time, to pre-approve audit-related and non-audit services not prohibited by law to be performed by our independent auditors and associated fees, provided that the chairman shall report any decisions to pre-approve such audit-related and non-audit services and fees to our full Audit Committee at its next regular meeting.
-Additional information concerning the Audit Committee and its activities can be found in the following sections of this proxy statement: "Board Committees" and "Report of the Audit Committee."
+Additional information concerning the Audit Committee and "Report of the Audit Committee."